hguerrero/debezium-examples/debezium-openshift-registry-avro/README.md

 We will use kcat CLI utility to query the information from the OpenShift Streams Kafka cluster.

-1. Set the environment variables in your terminal session:
+1. Set the environment variables in your terminal session with your cluster information:

    ```sh
    export BOOTSTRAP_SERVER=<replace-with-bootstrap-server>